Operating a Prose Pod

 • /etc/prosody/certs/*: SSL certificates for your domain.

-Step 1: A helper variable
+Step 1: Some helper variables

 YOUR_DOMAIN= # Insert your domain